reneemgagnon/Black_Box_Emoji_Fix/V1_emoji_defense_README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the APACHE License.
 See the [LICENSE](LICENSE) file for details.

 ---

 ## Contact

-For security-related issues, general inquiries, or contributions, please open an issue on GitHub or contact [your-email@example.com].
+For security-related issues, general inquiries, or contributions, please open an issue on GitHub or contact [renee@freedomfamilyconsulting.ca].

 ---